Cheesebaron/cheesebaron.github.io/_posts/2025-10-13-self-hosted-renovate-github.md

 2. The GitHub Token from the system `secrets.GITHUB_TOKEN` even when specifying `packages:read` permission, does not get access to other than the repo we are running in currently packages
 3. Using `RENOVATE_X_GITHUB_HOST_RULES` does not work as it uses `secrets.GITHUB_TOKEN` under the hood and by design is broken, do not chase this option

 With that in mind.
 Authenticating GitHub Packages, such as maven, npm and NuGet is fairly straight forward.
 You will need to add a `hostRule` to specify how to authenticate.
-Since we already have either a PAT or GitHub App Token with read permissions to packages, then we can just use that token in your rule.
+Since we already have either a PAT or GitHub App Token (given you added Read permission for Organization Private Registries) with read permissions to packages, then we can just use that token in your rule.
 So in your `renovate-config.js` you can add:

 ```js
 hostRules: [